shedwyn/bias-tracker/general_notes/Proposal_formal.md

 **What is _every_ specific page or interface and _every_ action the user can take?**
 **Pick the minimum feature set for your product to work.**

-* 1. allUser page - login screen
+* 1. allUser page - login screen *match name to db*
 * 2. Home/Menu page
 * 3. Add an incident page
 * 4. Edit an incident page